biolink/biolink-model/docs/prevents.md

 {: .translator_minimal-subset-label }

 holds between an entity whose application or use reduces the likelihood of a potential outcome.
-Typically used to associate a chemical substance, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.
+Typically used to associate a chemical entity, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.

 URI: [biolink:prevents](https://w3id.org/biolink/vocab/prevents)